privacysandbox/protected-auction-services-docs/monitoring_protected_audience_api_services.md

 ## Differential privacy and noising

 To uphold the privacy guarantees of the Protected Audience API, we use [differential privacy](https://github.com/google/differential-privacy) (DP) to add noise to sensitive metrics before they leave the trusted execution environment (TEE).
-Ad tech partners can select the specific metrics they wish to track from a list of pre-instrumented metrics.
+Ad tech partners can select the specific metrics they wish to track from a list of [pre-instrumented metrics](#list-of-metrics).
 All servers within the same service will track this identical set of metrics.

 In DP, the level of noise added depends on several factors, notably the available privacy budget.
 A higher budget allows for less noise, while a lower budget necessitates more.
 Our system establishes a total privacy budget encompassing all tracked privacy-sensitive metrics.
 This budget is then allocated proportionally across the metrics an ad tech partner chooses to monitor.
 Consequently, tracking more sensitive metrics means each receives a smaller share of the budget, resulting in increased noise per metric.

 An ad tech can choose to alter how the privacy budget is distributed across different metrics.
 See  [privacy_budget_weight](#privacy_budget_weight) in noise-related-configuration.

 Metrics that aren't privacy-sensitive don't consume any budget, and remain noise-free.
 Ad tech partners can track these without any alteration.
-The table above details whether noise is added to each metric.
+The [table above](#list-of-metrics) details whether noise is added to each metric.

 All metrics are aggregated on the server before being sent to the OTel collector.
 Noise is applied only to the privacy-sensitive metrics after this aggregation just before being sent to the collector.
 Non-noised metrics are pushed out aggregated, but without any noise.

 Privacy-sensitive metrics are aggregated within the TEE over a period called the `ExportInterval`.
 Noise is added just before these aggregated metrics are released externally, to maintain differential privacy.
 The amount of noise added is independent of the  `ExportInterval`.
-This means that a longer `ExportInterval`, which incorporates more data, will cause the added noise being proportionally smaller compared to a shorter interval.
-In other words, a larger `ExportInterval` improves the signal-to-noise ratio, providing more accurate data.
+A longer ExportInterval includes more data, which reduces the relative impact of the added noise.
+In other words, a longer ExportInterval improves the signal-to-noise ratio, resulting in more accurate data.
 Choosing a longer ExportInterval offers less frequent but less noisy data, whereas a shorter `ExportInterval` means more frequent data releases but with a higher relative noise level.

 ## Server Configuration